Colonial Nigeria: Commerce

 The principal commodities of legitimate trade were palm oil and palm kernels, which were used in Europe to make soap and as lubricants for machinery before petroleum products were developed for that purpose.
 Although this trade grew to significant proportions—palm oil exports alone were worth £1 million a year by 1840—it was concentrated near the coast, where palm trees grew in abundance.
 Gradually, however, the trade forced major economic and social changes in the interior, although it hardly undermined slavery and the slave trade.
 The incidence of slavery in local societies increased.

 Initially, most palm oil (and later kernels) came from Igboland, where palm trees formed a canopy over the densely inhabited areas of the Ngwa, Nri Kingdom, Awka and other Igbo peoples.
 Palm oil was used locally for cooking, the kernels were a source for food, trees were tapped for palm wine, and the fronds were used for building material.
 It was a relatively simple adjustment for many Igbo families to transport the oil to rivers and streams that led to the Niger Delta for sale to European merchants.
 The rapid expansion in exports, especially after 1830, occurred precisely at the time slave exports collapsed.
-The Igbo redirected slaves into the domestic economy, especially to grow the staple food crop, yams, in northern Igboland for marketing throughout the palm-tree belt.
+The Igbo redirected slaves into the domestic economy, especially to grow the staple food crop, yams and kola nuts, in northern Igboland for marketing throughout the palm-tree belt.
 As before, Aro merchants dominated trade in the hinterland, including palm products to the coast and the sale of slaves within Igboland.

 From 1815 to 1840, palm oil exports increased by a factor of 25, from 800 to 20,000 tons per year.
 British merchants led the trade in palm oil, while the Portuguese and others continued the slave trade.
 Much of this oil was sold elsewhere in the British Empire.
 To produce all this oil, the economy of the southern region crossed over from mostly subsistence to the production of palm oil as a cash crop.